asunera0/Web-GIS/Project-1/README.md

     map.addLayer(l_symd);

-        3. Created 3 .php file under /public_html/proj1/mapscripts and named the as template1.php,template2.php,template3.php : These files consists of map object .
+        3. Created 3 .php file  and named  as template1.php,template2.php,template3.php : These files consists of map object .
 Created a new map object and provided path of the .map file as following in each file :
-$oMap = ms_newMapobj("/home/sune17/public_html/proj1/maps/template.map");
+$oMap = ms_newMapobj("/home/proj1/maps/template.map");
 This file provides the definition of map file.

-1. Created a .map file under /public_html/proj1/maps as template.map : This mapfile consists of all layers and symbol definition I have created symbol definition for
+1. Created a .map file
+as template.map : This mapfile consists of all layers and symbol definition I have created symbol definition for
 POINT :    SYMBOL